salaikeshavmoorthy/AI-ML-NSDC-PROJECTS/README.md

 # AI-ML-NSDC-PROJECTS
-Salai keshava moorthy B , Pursuing at Panimalar Institute of Technology
+Pursuing at Panimalar Institute of Technology crazy works on web scrapping